 - Is not willfully and voluntarily unemployed or underemployed when working at his/her full capacity according to his/her education and experience; and

 - Has an Adjusted Gross Income at or below the federal poverty level for a single adult.

-The fifth step requires ignoring previously ordered deviations.
-Deviations in child support relate to specific situations in which the presumed amount owed is adjusted either upward or downward based on a special circumstance.
+The fifth step in Tennessee child support modification requires ignoring previously ordered deviations.
+Deviations in child support relate to specific situations in which the presumed amount owed is adjusted upward or downward based upon a special circumstance.
 Under Tennessee child support law, all deviations must be in writing and contain specific findings by the court ordering the support.
 Specifically, the Guidelines say: